Connect with us

 Phase 2: Prototype Testing (4-8 months)

-• Conduct test flights with dummy payload
+• Conduct test flights with a dummy payload

 • Refuel and fertilizer spray test